 The same account will be valid for secondary market trading at NDS-OM (i.e. Negotiated Dealing System – Order Matching), as well as for placing bids in primary auctions.

-Generally, NDS-OM means RBI’s screen based, anonymous electronic order matching system for trading in G-Secs in the secondary market.
+Generally, NDS-OM means RBI’s screen-based, anonymous electronic order matching system for trading in G-Secs in the secondary market.

 Let’s try and understand the Features of the RBI RDG Account.

-|Eligibility||Retail investors, as defined under the scheme, can register under the Scheme and maintain a RDG Account, |
+|Eligibility||Retail investors, as defined under the scheme, can register under the Scheme and maintain an RDG Account, |

 if they have the following: